charanganesh/pod2spm/README.md

 CLI tool to wrap CocoaPods as Swift Package Manager binary packages (XCFrameworks).

-Built for the real-world problem of integrating ad SDKs and analytics frameworks (Google-Mobile-Ads-SDK, CleverTap, etc.) into SPM-based projects when the vendor only ships a CocoaPod.
+Built for the real-world problem of integrating SDKs into SPM-based projects when the vendor only ships a CocoaPod.

 ## Install